RackHD/docs/docs/rackhd_api/nodes.rst

 Nodes are the elements that RackHD manages - compute servers, switches, etc.
-Nodes typically have at least one catalog, and can have :doc:`pollers` and :doc:`graphs` assigned to or working against that node.
+Nodes typically have at least one catalog, and can have :doc:`pollers` and :doc:`workflows` assigned to or working against that node.

 Defining Nodes
 -----------------------------